juancortez/shpeaustin/README.md

 6. Follow the directions in the 'Creating and Binding SendGrid' section below to connect to the SendGrid application.
 7. Follow the directions in the 'Redis Database Binding' section below to connect to the Redis service.
 8. Setup the Google Calendar API by following the directions in the 'Setting up the Google Calendar API' section.
-9. Once all of these steps are done, run `$node app.js`.
+9. Once all of these steps are done, run `$npm start`.
 If the SendGrid and Redis applications were binded correctly, the app should run with no problems.
 10. Access the running app in a browser at http://localhost:6001
 11. When developing locally, please keep in mind there are tools available to make development easier.
 Please read the 'Developing Locally' section for further instructions.
 12. Follow the directions in the 'Setting up Bluemix and GoDaddy' section to route the bluemix application to the austinshpe.org domain.

 ## Developing Locally
 There are various tools that are included in this project that makes development easier and automated.
-All automated tasks are located in the gulpfile.js.
-Some of the more important features are minifying and concatinating *.js files, and compiling *.less files.
-When developing, run the app locally with `node app.js` and open up another terminal to run the gulp file by typing, `gulp`.
-The gulpfile will watch all the changes and will run the tasks automatically.
+The front end uses Angular2, so running `$npm start` will run a linter on all of the typescript files, as well as converting *.less files in all of the components.
+To run locally, run `$npm start` and the node.js server will start.
+Check the logs to determine what port was opened up for development, as well as any errors that were caught by the linter.

 ## SendGrid Application
 The sole purpose of the SendGrid application is to serve as a mailing client for the Bluemix application.
 The SendGrid API is connected to the